Layout Automation: |

 Arduino and Relays

-Since in this demo I had a single turnout, I choose to control the Atlas twin-coil turnout directly using relays rather than using an NCE Snap-It module or using an Atlas DCC control unit.
+Since in this demo I had a single turnout, I chose to control the Atlas twin-coil turnout directly using relays rather than using an NCE Snap-It module or using an Atlas DCC control unit.

 The operation of a twin-coil turnout is fairly simple: two coils are used as magnets to pull a pin in one direction or another.
 The pin moves the turnout.
 The coils must be energized only very briefly (I used 150 ms for example) otherwise they will overheat and burn out.
 The power for the coils typically comes from an accessory transformer pack.
 Some twin-coil turnouts can be energized using AC, others DC, others both.
 The kind I use (either Atlas or Bachmann) seem to work better with 16 V AC.